jeremytammik/tbc/a/2003_resx_lang_devcon.md

 These events are a great opportunity for software developers and business innovators to learn about leading edge technology from Autodesk experts, network with other developers and business leaders, as well as see how our desktop APIs and cloud-based [Autodesk Platform Services APS](https://aps.autodesk.com/) (formerly Forge) can power their company’s growth and digital transformation.
 This is also a great opportunity for Autodesk to engage with its 3rd party development community, learn more about their projects and how they are using our APIs.

-All the up-to-date informationn as well as both registration links are provided in the [main blog post](https://aps.autodesk.com/blog/register-autodesk-devcon-2023).
+All the up to date information as well as both registration links are provided in the [main blog post](https://aps.autodesk.com/blog/register-autodesk-devcon-2023).

 This is a 2-day event which will provide deep technical training as well high-level overview on Autodesk Platform Services and Autodesk APIs.
 If you want to learn about Autodesk applications to improve workflows, learn from Autodesk engineers and technology decision-makers as well as other industry professionals, this event will provide all the education and networking you need.
 You’ll bring back very valuable insights to apply to your work.